1124jaewookim/towards-generalizable-scene-change-detection/README.md

 To be updated.

 ## 🎨 Demo
-Our GeSCF, as a SAM-based zero-shot framework, demonstrates exceptional robustness across a wide range of terrain conditions, extending even to challenging remote sensing change detection scenarios.
+Our GeSCF, as a **SAM-based zero-shot framework**, demonstrates exceptional robustness across a wide range of terrain conditions, extending even to challenging remote sensing change detection scenarios.

 <div align='center'>
   <br><img src="image/urban.png" width=100%>